 Tilted (Christine and the Queens)

-his song was released around the time my first grandchild was born (in 2015), and me and her mother always played it and danced around with her.
+This song was released around the time my first grandchild was born (in 2015), and me and her mother always played it and danced around with her.
 She LOVES the song and will always ask me “Play Tilted, Nanny” and we still dance around together to it.
 During covid when we couldn’t be physically together, we use to Facetime and play the song and dance together – always makes me happy, sad and joyous in equal measure.

-For exclusive access to our Five Questions With series, join our Playlisting Professionals newsletter community here
+For exclusive access to our Five Questions With series, join our Playlisting Professionals newsletter community here.